eiffel-community/eiffel/eiffel-vocabulary/EiffelSourceChangeSubmittedEvent.md

 # EiffelSourceChangeSubmittedEvent
 The EiffelSourceChangeSubmittedEvent declares that a change has been integrated into to a shared source branch of interest (e.g. "master", "dev" or "mainline") as opposed to a private or local branch.
-Note that it does not describe what has changed, but instead uses __links.change__ to reference [EiffelSourceChangeCreatedEvent](./EiffelSourceChangeCreatedEvent.md).
+Note that it does not describe what has changed, but instead uses the __CHANGE__ link type to reference [EiffelSourceChangeCreatedEvent](./EiffelSourceChangeCreatedEvent.md).

 Typical use cases for EiffelSourceChangeSubmittedEvent is to signal that a patch has passed code review and been submitted or that a feature/topic/team branch has been merged into the mainline/trunk/master.
 Where changes are made directly on the mainline, it is recommended to send both [EiffelSourceChangeCreatedEvent](./EiffelSourceChangeCreatedEvent.md) and EiffelSourceChangeSubmittedEvent together for information completeness.